 Make sure the blind or shade you use is shallow enough to fit behind the door handle.
 Go cordless or use cord cleats to securely keep your cords tucked away and out of reach of children and pets.
 Finally, install hold down brackets at the bottom of the door to keep your blinds from swinging every time the door is opened.
 You can bypass these concerns by going the traditional route and choosing drapery, but there is more to styling a French Door than hanging a long curtain and calling it a night.
 Here are some fresh ideas for French Doors.

 Use one Roman shade instead of a large drapery panel to add a modern feel to the room.
 You can still control light and privacy by raising and lowering the shade.
-Plus, I love how Roman shades provide a casual ambience, while still looking tailored.
+Plus, I love how Roman shades provide a casual ambiance, while still looking tailored.

-Choose shades that fit individually over each door to keep your room looking neat and chic, whether it be Roman, roller, or solar shades.
+Choose shades that fit individually over each door to keep your room looking neat and chic, whether it be roman, roller, or solar shades.
 For ultimate light control and tidiness, try a cordless top down bottom up shade.

 Layer It On